gabdube/native-windows-gui/readme.md

 This was measured on a `Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz, 3401 Mhz, 4 Core(s), 8 Logical Processor(s)`

 In release mode, the `basic` example weight **163kb** on disk and take **900kb** in memory.
 Launch time is instantaneous.

 The interactive test suit (with over 50 controls) weight **671 kb** on disk and take **1100kb** in memory.
 Launch time is still instantaneous.

-Initial build time takes around 22 seconds for a basic applications.
+Initial build time takes around **22 seconds** for a basic applications.
 This is mainly due to `winapi-rs` taking its sweet time.
-Subsequent compile time takes around 0.7 seconds.
+Subsequent compile time takes around **0.7 seconds**.

 ## Development

 The development of this library is considered "done".
 By that, I mean that there won't by any change to the API.
 Issues can be raised if a bug is found or if some area in the documentation are unclear.
 If I overlooked a very important feature, it might also be added.

 ## Code example